majesty-robertine/rookie-starters/README.md

 # rookie-starters
-All my work on my first year of college
+All my work in my first year of college